-4.3 Variables
+4.6 Variables

 Variables (or "variable definitions") are also promises - the promise to represent their values.
 We can write these in any promise bundle.
-CFEngine recognizes two object types: scalars and lists (lists contain 0 or more objects), as well as three data-types (string, integer and real).
+CFEngine recognizes two variable object types: scalars and lists (lists contain 0 or more objects)1, as well as three data-types (string, integer and real).
 Typing in CFEngine is dynamic, as in Perl and other scripting languages.
 Thus variables of any data-type may be used as strings.

-4.3.1 Scalar variables
+4.6.1 Scalar variable expansion